-Only those ERV/HRVs not required by federal, state, local or municipal codes or standards and that are paired with an eligible heat pump system are eligible for Category 4 Custom Space Heating Applications incentives under the Program.
+Only ERV/HRVs that have efficiencies which meet or exceed federal, state, or municipal codes or standards paired with an eligible heat pump system are eligible for incentives.
+Incentive category and rate shall be the same as that given to the eligible heat pump system.